lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * 0x38 is represented by 0x4138 (CBOR encoding of the byte string 0x38).
 * 0xABCD is represented by 0x42ABCD (CBOR encoding of the byte string 0xABCD).

-One way to view this representation of byte strings as a transport encoding: A byte string which parses as the one-byte CBOR encoding of an integer (i.e. integer in the interval -24, ..., 23) is just copied directly into the message, a byte string which doesn't is encoded as a CBOR byte string during transport.
+One way to view this representation of byte strings as a transport encoding: a byte string which parses as the one-byte CBOR encoding of an integer (i.e. integer in the interval -24, ..., 23) is just copied directly into the message, a byte string which does not is encoded as a CBOR byte string during transport.

-Implementation Note: When implementing the byte string identifier representation it can in some programming languages help to define a new type, or other data structure, which (in its user facing API) behaves like a byte string, but when serializing to CBOR produces a CBOR byte string or a CBOR integer depending on its value.
+Implementation Note: When implementing the byte string identifier representation, it can in some programming languages help to define a new type, or other data structure, which (in its user facing API) behaves like a byte string, but when serializing to CBOR produces a CBOR byte string or a CBOR integer depending on its value.

 ### Use of Connection Identifiers with OSCORE {#ci-oscore}

 For OSCORE, the choice of connection identifier results in the endpoint selecting its Recipient ID, see Section 3.1 of {{RFC8613}}, for which certain uniqueness requirements apply, see Section 3.3 of {{RFC8613}}.
-Therefore, the Initiator and the Responder MUST NOT select connection identifiers such that it results in same OSCORE Recipient ID.
+Therefore, the Initiator and the Responder MUST NOT select connection identifiers such that it results in the same OSCORE Recipient ID.
 Since the connection identifier is a byte string, it is converted to an OSCORE Recipient ID equal to the byte string.

 Examples:

    * A connection identifier 0xFF (represented in the EDHOC message as the CBOR byte string 0x41FF, see {{bstr-repr}}) is converted to the OSCORE Recipient ID 0xFF
-   * A connection identifier 0x21 (represented in the EDHOC message as the CBOR int 0x21, see {{bstr-repr}}) is converted to the OSCORE Recipient ID 0x21.
+   * A connection identifier 0x21 (represented in the EDHOC message as the CBOR integer 0x21, see {{bstr-repr}}) is converted to the OSCORE Recipient ID 0x21.

 ## Transport {#transport}

 Cryptographically, EDHOC does not put requirements on the lower layers.
 EDHOC is not bound to a particular transport layer and can even be used in environments without IP.
-In addition to transport of messages including errors, the transport is responsible, where necessary, to handle:
+In addition to the transport of messages including errors, the transport is responsible, where necessary, to handle:

 * message loss,
 * message reordering,